 An independent or small group study course designed to permit an individual student or a group of students to pursue topics or projects approved by supervising faculty.
-Prerequisites: COMM108, COMM210 or COMM240.
+This course is repeatable up to 2 times.
+Prerequisites: COMM 108, COMM 210 or COMM 240.
 Must have approval of supervising faculty before signing up for course.
-[Fall, Spring] [2 credits] Contact hours: 2
+[Fall, Spring] Liberal Arts/Sciences Elective [2 credits] [2 contact hour(s)]